-Many lenders will let you prequalify prior to submitting your application, which lets you see the terms you would receive with just a soft credit inquiry.
-Prequalifying lets you shop around for the best rates without hurting your credit score.
+Many lenders will let you prequalify before submitting your application, enabling you to see the terms you would receive with just a soft credit inquiry.
+Prequalifying enables you to shop around for the best rates without hurting your credit score.

 Submit a formal application and await a lending decision.

-After you find a lender that offers you the best terms for your situation, submit your application online or in person.
-Depending on the lender, this process can take a few hours to a few days.
+After finding a lender that offers you the best terms for your situation, submit your application online or in person.
+This process can take a few hours to a few days depending on the lender.

 How Hard Is It to Qualify for a Personal Loans?

 Borrower qualifications for personal loans vary by lender.
-In general, an applicant will need at least a fair credit score (580 to 669) to qualify—although it is possible to get a personal loan with bad credit.
-That said, borrowers with good to excellent scores will qualify for the lowest interest rates, larger loan amounts and more flexible repayment terms.
+In general, an applicant will need at least a fair credit score (580 to 669) to qualify, although getting a personal loan with bad credit is possible.
+That said, borrowers with good to excellent scores will be eligible for the lowest interest rates, more significant loan amounts, and more flexible repayment terms.

-Many lenders offer a prequalification process that lets you find out which loans and terms you qualify for based on a soft credit inquiry.
-This is a great way to shop for the most favorable personal loans without negatively impacting your credit score.
+Many lenders offer a prequalification process that lets you determine which loans and terms you qualify for based on a soft credit inquiry.

 Cathy Pamela Turner has extensive expertise in banking, finance as well as accounting.
 A large portion of her experience was spent within commercial banks, where she worked in the roles of an underwriter credit Risk Policy Manager director of credit risk, chief credit executive, and many more.
 Throughout her banking career Cathy not only reviewed different kinds of commercial and personal loans, but also created and monitored policies about the origination of these loans and how they were controlled.